 A Data Scientist Position Has You Earning Over $2,000 A Week And Over $300 A Day…

-To do just that, we’ve provided extensive training from current data scientists working in industry, leading-edge data scientists resume templates, and guidance by an intimate group of practicing data scientists and other PhDs aspiring to the role.
+To do just that, we’ve provided extensive guidance from current data scientists working in industry, leading-edge data scientists resume templates, and guidance by an intimate group of practicing data scientists and other PhDs aspiring to the role.

 We understand why you want to break into this industry.

 You enjoy building models that solve complicated problems.